Here's why learning how to ask for money politely is so important:

-It's okay to start switching the tone of the email as your invoice becomes to be two weeks to a month late.
+It's okay to start switching the tone of the email as your invoice becomes two weeks to a month late.
 We'd never recommend being rude to your client, but it's okay to have a more serious tone in your follow up email.

 Hi [Client Name],

-Please note, that any payments that are over 30 days are subject to a late fee as described in our contract terms.
+Please note, that any payments that are over 30 days are subject to late fees as described in our contract terms.